Nethereum/Nethereum.Docs/docs/accounts.md

 var web3 = new Nethereum.Web3.Web3(account);
 ```

-Now all these type of transactions will be signed offline.
+Now all these types of transactions will be signed offline.

 Transfer an amount to another address, using the transaction manager: